Hélène Metzger

 Hélène Metzger (26 August 1889 – 7 March 1944) was a French philosopher of science and historian of science.
 In her writings she focused mainly on the history of chemistry.
 She was murdered in the Holocaust.

 Early life and education

 Hélène Bruhl was born on 26 August 1889 to an upper middle-class Jewish family in Chatou.
 She was the niece of Lucien Lévy-Bruhl, an influential French anthropologist.
 Her father insisted that she and her sister stop their studies after only three years at university.
-In 1912, she obtained a diploma in crystalography.
+In 1912, she obtained a diploma in crystallography.
 She married in 1914, and was widowed only a few months afterwards, after which she returned to research.

 Research and writing

-In 1918, Metgzer submitted a thesis on the emergence of the science of crystals.
+In 1918, Metzger submitted a thesis on the emergence of the science of crystals.
 During the 1920s and 30s, she published six books on the history of chemistry in the seventeenth and eighteenth centuries, whilst supporting herself on the money from her dowry.